annasarabasheva/Python-Fundamentals/README.md

 # Python-Fundamentals
-Just a quick overview over all labs, exercises and exams i've made thanks to SoftUni's course Fundamentals in Python
+Just a quick overview of my way of solving short tasks (labs, exercises, and exams), thanks to the resources of SoftUni's course Fundamentals in Python.